Danzabar/masquerade/docs/Collections.md

 		return 'this is the value';
 	});

+	// Add a class
+	$masks->add('test', new TestClass);

+### Class Replacement

+Classes work a bit differently, you can use them in two ways, heres the two ways you can call a method of a class:

+	[class.method, params]

+Or,

+	[class, method="method", params]

+!Currently you cannot use class properties!.

 ### Using the replace

 Now we have a mask loaded into the collection we can use the `searchAndReplace` method to search through a string and replace any masks it finds there, the function will return the altered string.